nikivdev/ghost/readme.md

 Any PR to improve is welcome. [codex](https://github.com/openai/codex) & [cursor](https://cursor.com) are nice for dev.
 Great **working** & **useful** patches are most appreciated (ideally).
 Issues with bugs or ideas are welcome too.

-Note that this CLI is very opinionated in how workflows are done.
-Suggestions are welcome of course but we want to give our happy path of how we at [1focus.ai](https://1focus.ai) plan to write complex software of any kind.

 ### 🖤

 [![Discord](https://go.nikiv.dev/badge-discord)](https://go.nikiv.dev/discord) [![X](https://go.nikiv.dev/badge-x)](https://x.com/nikivdev) [![nikiv.dev](https://go.nikiv.dev/badge-nikiv)](https://nikiv.dev)